 Getting the wifi settings to work

 In short, the proper drivers for the Broadcom wireless card are not available out of the box.
-And the short solution is to either plug in an ethernet cable (or otherwise get access to the internet through a bluetooth adapter), and run the following commands in the Terminal.
-These steps follow a response on the elementary Stack Exchange.
+The solution is to plug in an ethernet cable (or otherwise get access to the internet through a bluetooth adapter), and install the bcmwl-kernel-source driver through AppCenter.
+You may need to restart the machine after installing the bcmwl driver in order to be able to see the available wireless networks.
+With this driver, I was able to achieve downloads speeds of 100 mbps.

 Getting Nvidia drivers to work

 This model of MacBook Pro has a Nvidia GeForce 320M graphics card.
-You can check the model of the card on your machine using the
+You can check the model of the card on your machine entering

-lspci command from before.
+lspci in the Terminal.
 This graphics card has been notoriously difficult to support on Linux.

 Alternatively, to get wake from suspend to work properly, you would use the proprietary Ndivia 340 driver.
 However, the Nvidia 340 driver is end of life and no longer supported by Nvidia, and if you try to install it through the App Center, the download will fail.
 Moreover, attempting to install the driver will leave the drivers partially installed, and you will be unable to log in from the login screen, and instead will be stuck in an endless login loop.